 At Queen’s University, we are committed to excellence in research and teaching.
-To continue delivering on our academic mission, we are tackling our financial challenges together.
+To support and advance our academic mission, we are tackling our financial challenges together.

 In Spring 2023, Queen's announced a significant operating budget deficit.
-Similar to other Ontario universities, Queen's faces growing financial pressures due to the provincial tuition cut in 2019 and ongoing tuition freeze for Ontario students, decreased international student enrollment, and rising costs and inflation.
+Since then, the university has made substantial progress in reducing its operating budget deficit.
+While encouraging, we continue to face financial challenges due to the 2019 provincial tuition cut and ongoing tuition freeze for Ontario students, the international student enrolment cap, and steadily rising expenses, all of which are being felt across the sector.

 Financial overview